DevSeanless/STSOCB/content/chapters/first-sail.md

 Seanless, meanwhile, rolled his eyes and remembered something important.
 He took a breath and asked a second time, “Can I borrow your ship?”

 Seanless had been stuck on the island for years since his childhood.
-It was a must for the people who lived by the Emerald Sea to be artisans, for this had been a tradition—supplying the other six seas with coffee.
+It was a must for the people who lived by the Emerald Sea to be artisans, for this had been a tradition—supplying the other five seas with coffee.
 Only the emerald sea could be refined into coffee, after all.
 This was the bread and butter for Seanless.
 And for some stupid reason, he had made a mistake.
 He accidentally touched the freshly harvested sea beans.
 Now he needed to take a break from being an artisan and take care of himself.

 The lady’s brow curled.
 She smiled.
 “If you give me ten barrels of coffee, I can even guide you to the place you want to go.”